 Description

-Ingham war memorial was completed in November 1919, built by Hanchets monumental masons to the designs of Rev W A Wickham.
-The granite stone monument, which stands approximately 4 metres in height, takes the form of a Latin cross with an octagonal tapered shaft positioned on an octagonal step surmounting a square-plan plinth and platform.
-The collar of the tapered shaft, beneath the cross, features carved detail of a crown with floral motifs.
-The principal face of the plinth bears a recessed panel inscribed with the epitaph, ‘TO THE GLORY OF GOD AND IN PERPETUAL MEMORY OF SOLDIERS WHO DIED IN THE GREAT WAR (1914 - 1919) 8 OF THEM DIED IN THE AMPTON RED CROSS HOSPITAL AND ONE OF THEM IN THE LEWISHAM HOSPITAL THEIR NAMES LIVETH FOR EVERMORE’ along with the names of the nine who fell.
+Ingham War Memorial was completed in November 1919, built by Hanchets monumental masons to the designs of Reverend W A Wickham.
+This granite stone monument stands approximately 4 metres tall and takes the form of a Latin cross with an octagonal tapered shaft on an octagonal step, which sits atop a square-plan plinth and platform.
+The collar of the tapered shaft, beneath the cross, features carved details of a crown with floral motifs.
+The main face of the plinth has a recessed panel inscribed with the epitaph: ‘TO THE GLORY OF GOD AND IN PERPETUAL MEMORY OF SOLDIERS WHO DIED IN THE GREAT WAR (1914 - 1919) 8 OF THEM DIED IN THE AMPTON RED CROSS HOSPITAL AND ONE OF THEM IN THE LEWISHAM HOSPITAL THEIR NAMES LIVETH FOR EVERMORE’, along with the names of the nine soldiers who fell.

-The memorial is set to the south of the Church of St Bartholomew (listed Grade II*; NHLE 1031246) and is prominently positioned in the southern portion of the churchyard to the north of the Old Rectory, which was built c1850 (listed Grade II; NHLE 1198734).
+The memorial is located to the south of the Church of St Bartholomew, which is listed as Grade II*, and is prominently positioned in the southern part of the churchyard, north of the Old Rectory, which was built around 1850 and is listed as Grade II.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.